Sex, Sin, and Blasphemy: Content summary

 The book discusses the history of the division of the Motion Picture Association of America (MPAA) that assigns movie ratings, the Classification and Rating Administration.
 Heins quotes New York Supreme Court Judge Charles Ramos, who observed that film directors have since learned to style their movies in such a way as to receive certain ratings from the MPAA.
 The book focuses on the negative and political impacts of censorship.
 Censorship can be confusing, and many seem to not know what it is, or why it is used.
 Censorship is defined as "The suppression or prohibition of any parts of books, films, news, etc. that are considered obscene, politically unacceptable, or a threat to security."
 (English Oxford Living Dictionaries).
 Censorship, the suppression of words, images, or ideas that are "offensive," happens whenever one or more people succeed in imposing their personal political or moral values on others."
 (ACLU) This article points to the importance of the First Amendment rights when, particular with regards to government involvement.
 "Censorship can be carried out by the government as well as private pressure groups.
 Censorship by the government is unconstitutional."
 (ACLU) Censorship has, to many people, gotten out of hand, and takes away from our First Amendment right of Freedom of Speech.
 "The question, therefore, is not whether we ought to have constraints on speech but what kinds of constraints?"
 (Huffpost).
 An argument of constraints is just an argument in itself.
 Peoples' views on constraints can vary from personal opinions, to personal exposures and experiences.
 The book focuses on fear being the tool for censorship.
 The second principle is that expression may be restricted only if it will clearly cause direct and imminent harm to an important societal interest.
 The classic example is falsely shouting fire in a crowded theater and causing a stampede.
 "Even then, the speech may be silenced or punished only if there is no other way to avert the harm" (ACLU).
-Using fear to censor works for many people and families, putting fear in parents, and using their children as a reason to censor books in their school library or in the classrooms, historical lessons that are deemed too violent, etc, all to censor or shelter their children.
-Censorship is used to ban things that not only are viewed as offensive, but can be viewed as offensive or indecent by certain people.
-It essentially is able to jump the gun to protect us, assuming we will be offended.